ROCm/rocSOLVER/docs/source/userguide_examples.rst

 The following code snippet uses rocSOLVER to compute the QR factorization of a series of general m-by-n real matrices in double precision.
 The matrices do not need to be in contiguous memory locations on the GPU, and will be accessed by an array of pointers.
-For a full description of the used rocSOLVER routine, see the API documentation here: :ref:`qr_batched_label`.
+For a full description of the used rocSOLVER routine, see the API documentation here: :ref:`rocsolver_dgeqrf_batched <geqrf_batched>`.

 .. code-block:: cpp